RIVER: A Real-Time Interaction Benchmark for Video LLMs

 Abstract

-The rapid advancement of multimodal large language models has demonstrated impressive capabilities, yet nearly all operate in an offline paradigm, hindering real-time interactivity.
-Addressing this gap, we introduce the Real-tIme Video intERaction Bench (RIVER Bench), designed for evaluating online video comprehension.
-RIVER Bench introduces a novel framework comprising Retrospective Memory, Live-Perception, and Proactive Anticipation tasks, closely mimicking interactive dialogues rather than responding to entire videos at once.
-We conducted detailed annotations using videos from diverse sources and varying lengths, and precisely defined the real-time interactive format.
+Multimodal large language models (MLLMs) have demonstrated impressive capabilities, yet nearly all operate in an offline paradigm, hindering their real-time interactivity.
+To address this gap, we introduce the Real-tIme intERaction Benchmark for Video LLMs (RIVER Bench), designed for evaluating their real-time interaction ability with humans through perceiving the streaming videos.
+RIVER Bench introduces a novel evaluation framework comprising Retrospective Memory, Live-Perception, and Proactive Response tasks, closely mimicking interactive dialogues with humans rather than understanding the entire videos at once.
+We conduct detailed annotations using videos from diverse sources and varying lengths, and precisely defined the real-time interactive format.
 Evaluations across various model categories reveal that while offline models perform well in single question-answering tasks, they struggle with real-time processing.
-Addressing the limitations of existing models in online video interaction, especially their deficiencies in long-term memory and future perception, we proposed a general improvement method that enables models to interact with users more flexibly in real time.
+Addressing the limitations of existing models in online interaction paradigm, especially their deficiencies in long-term memory and future perception, we proposed a general improvement method that enhances models’ flexibility in real-time interaction.
 We believe this work will significantly advance the development of real-time interactive video understanding models and inspire future research in this emerging field.
 The code and data will be released.